wanjawawb/udacity_fwd_final/README.md

 This is JavaScript code that lets a user create a grid of squares or dynamic row,col setting, then applies colors of choice to the created squares to create a user designed artwork

 ## Table of Contents:
-1.Project name
+1. Project name
-2.Description
+2. Description
-3.Table of Contents
+3. Table of Contents
-4.Installation
+4. Installation
-5.Usage
+5. Usage
-6.Contributing
+6. Contributing
-7.Credits
+7. Credits
-8.License
+8. License

 ## Installation:
 To install, just copy the 4 project files on the same folder, and it is ready for use